Table of Contents

 Economical will ensure all members of the organization strive to communicate with a person with a disability in a manner that takes into account their disability.
 All employees will be trained on how to interact and communicate with customers with disabilities.
 We will offer alternative communication and document formats that will meet the needs of customers with disabilities as promptly as feasible.

-Training will be provided to all employees and volunteers who interact with the public on behalf of Economical.
+Training will be provided to all employees and volunteers of Economical.
 Training will be provided as soon as practicable upon the individual being assigned the applicable duties, and on an ongoing basis as changes occur to Economical policies, procedures, and practices relating to the provision of services to persons with disabilities.

-Economical will keep a record of training that includes the dates training was provided, the number of employees, and names of employees trained.
+Economical will maintain a training policy and a record of training that includes a summary of the content of the training, the dates training was provided, the number of employees, and names of employees trained.

 Contractors and agents providing services to the public on behalf of Economical will also be required to ensure their staff has received appropriate training.